 Retail sales surge in January as Omicron fades and Americans step up spending

-Americans picked up the pace of their spending in January as the threat of Omicron faded and supply-chain shortages eased for some consumer goods.
+Americans picked up the pace of their spending in January as the threat of Omicron coronavirus variant faded and supply-chain shortages eased for some consumer goods.

 Retail sales surged a seasonally adjusted 3.8% last month, whizzing past the projections of most economists.
 That compared to the prior month, when sales slid 2.5%, according to revised figures released Wednesday by the U.S. Commerce Department.